 After you balanced the budget and did some trimming, did you still come up negative?
 Not sure where to cut out more expenses?
 Try these other tips:

 Cut out eating out altogether.
 It can literally save you hundreds in a single month, which can help you get to a zero-balance budget AND pay off debt so that you can enjoy eating out in the future- when you're stress-free!
 Can't let eating out go that simply?
 Give these Frugal Dining Out tips a try.

 Sure, your car is nice.
 But can you get a cheaper car?
-Check into trading in that gas guzzling sports car for a cheaper model with better gas mileage.
+Check into trading in that gas-guzzling sports car for a cheaper model with better gas mileage.

 Do you need all of those cable channels?
 Or can you find a cheaper option?
 If you can cut this bill in half, you may be able to reach “zero” on that budget.

-The biggest tip, though, is to be honest.
+The biggest tip, though, is, to be honest.
 It can be very embarrassing to admit that you haven't been responsible for money and you are probably the reason you're still in debt.
-It happens to everyone, but by making a budget and becoming aware of where you can cut out expenses, you are taking a huge step to end the cycle of debt-abuse.
+It happens to everyone, but by making a budget and becoming aware of where you can cut out expenses, you are taking a huge step to end the cycle of debt abuse.

 What To Do With Extra Money

-Find yourself with extra money?
+Found yourself with extra money?
 Congrats!
 You may be in the minority, but don't go blow all that extra cash in a celebratory move.
 Find out where you are in debt and pay it off.
 Sure, you may be making triple payments on that credit card a month, but what about your car payment?
 Make an extra payment just three times a year and you will pay directly onto the interest, helping to cut it down over time.
 Whenever you have the chance, always pay off debt as soon as possible to save yourself even more money over the long run.
 Making a Zero Balance Budget can assist with that.